antonaca/implementation-planner/README.md

 This tool is designed for:
 - Implementation practitioners
-- Project managers in health, education, or social sectors
+- Researchers and project managers in health, education, or social sectors
 - Teams seeking to improve the fidelity and documentation of their implementation processes

 ## What does it do?